ucdavis/web-app-template/README-devcontainer.md

 ```
 dotnet tool restore
-dotnet ef database update
 ```

-on start to keep schema synced.
+on create so it'll be ready to use.

 Add a migration: